Regular price $18.95 CAD

 Awards and Praise

-Praise for A Year Without Mom by Dasha Tolstikova:
+Praise for Dasha Tolstikova and A Year Without Mom:

 “Tolstikova’s delightful drawings vibrate with nervous life against stark washes of gray and black.
 She nails her characters with telling gestures and cheeks shading, revealingly, from white to red.” — Maria Russo, New York Times Book Review